djedr/writing/2023-10-15-dopamine+life-of-trees+journey.md

 when on a journey to get somewhere don't forget to enjoy yourself along the way because you may never get there

+# journey, version 2

+when on a journey
+enjoy the way
+because you may never arrive